gafugfcheung/MSING055/README.md

 2. Log in or sign up to [Twitter](https://twitter.com/).

-3. Getting tokens from [apps.twitter.com](https://apps.twitter.com/) for API access.
+3. Get tokens from [apps.twitter.com](https://apps.twitter.com/) for API access.

 4. Run the code with `python scrape.py`.